em00k/NextBuild/Emu/CSpect/CSpectReadme.txt

 First pass at a sprite viewer
 Fixed "EQUs" being used as debugger address symbols Added NextReg $B2 for extended MD Pad buttons
-Fixed DMA continous mode when also in Prescaler mode - though, please don't do this! :D Note: This is a total fudge, it may break.
+Fixed DMA continuous mode when also in Prescaler mode - though, please don't do this! :D Note: This is a total fudge, it may break.
 Fixed DMA status register.
-DMA End flag, and 1 byte trasnfered flag now works.
+DMA End flag, and 1 byte transferred flag now works.

 v2.19.4.4
 ----------